rikkertnap/srcf90-fdis5-3D/README.md

 ### Running

+The program requires a number of input files describe below.

-The program uses an input file called 'input.in' that contain following key words.
+The central configuration file is called 'input.in' that contain following key words.

+**input.in**

 | Keyword (type)     	    | Description                       | Value                                                |
 | ------------------------|-----------------------------------|------------------------------------------------------|